PREPARING YOUR

 Turn on every light in the home (Day or Nighttime showings).

-Leave the house.
-Probably the single most important thing you can do is have a plan for 30 minutes to 1 hour away from home during showing times, taking children (and if possible, any pets) along with you.
-Even if the buyer’s agent insists it’s ok, you're doing yourself a disservice to stay.
-Buyers who get emotionally committed to your home are more likely to write an offer, and generally speaking, it’s hard to become connected to a home in front of an audience.
+Pro Tip: Have a plan for 30 minutes to 1 hour away from home during showing times.
+Even if the buyer's agent insists it's ok to stay, you're doing yourself a disservice.
+Buyers who get emotionally committed to your home are more likely to write an offer, and it's hard to become connected to a home in front of an audience.